-Make a wet landing on a sandy white beach with many sea lion harems.
-Bulls vie for the right of “Beach Master,” while smaller males masking as females make stealthy mating moves.
-Galápagos hawks are often easily observed, perched atop salt bushes.
-The endemic land iguana, unique to this island, may be spotted during the afternoon walk.
-Enjoy snorkeling and swimming from the beach before returning to Isabela II for lunch.
+A stunning anchorage provides you a jumping-off point for your visit to this sandy white beach with many sea lion harems.
+Galapagos hawks are often observed perched atop salt bushes.
+The endemic land iguana, unique to this island, may be spotted during the walk.

-Discover the channel between North and South Plaza Islands, where the island tilts toward the water and the approach makes for a lavishly colorful sight!
-The turquoise waters of the channel contrast brilliantly with the white sand and black lava of the shoreline.
-The rocks have grown thick with green seaweed in places, speckled with bright orange ‘Sally Lightfoot’ crabs.
-Further up the shore a carpet of scarlet sesuvium succulents serves as groundcover for a grove of luminescent green prickly-pear cactus.
-Yellow-grey land iguanas sit beneath these, waiting patiently for pears to drop.
-Along the coastline, one finds sea lion colonies, while frigates, swallow-tailed gulls and shearwaters glide playing with the thermals that form along the cliffs of this small but amazing island.
+The turquoise waters of the channel here contrast brilliantly with the white sand and black lava of the shoreline, while a carpet of scarlet sesuvium succulents serves as groundcover for a grove of prickly-pear cactus as you watch for yellow-gray land iguanas.
+Along the coastline, sea lions gather while seabirds play in the thermals that form along the cliffs of this small but amazing island.

-After WWII, US military barges were beached and abandoned at Las Bachas.
-Locals referred to the beach as the barges beach, a name that morphed to "bachas.”
+After WWII, US military barges were beached and abandoned here.
+Locals referred to the beach as the barges beach, a name that morphed to "bachas".
 Today it is an important nesting area for the east Pacific green sea turtle.
-Located on the north shore of Santa Cruz Island, it is a glorious white beach with several brackish lagoons only a few steps away from the sea.
+Located on the north shore of Santa Cruz Island, it is a glorious white beach, with several brackish lagoons only a few steps away from the sea.
 These lagoons are the feeding grounds of various wading birds, from stilts to flamingos.
-Enjoy a swim and/or snorkel from this magnificent beach.
+You can swim and/or snorkel from the beach.

-Disembark at Bartolomé Island for a hike to the summit.
-A great way to start the day!
-This is a steep climb up a wooden staircase with handrails and several resting and observation stops; the view from the top is worth the effort.
-Following the walk, enjoy a dinghy ride around colossal Pinnacle Rock with time to enjoy the beach and some snorkeling, with possible Galápagos penguin sightings.
-Guests can also ride on the glass-bottom boat for great views of the underwater world.
+Start the day with a steep climb up a wooden staircase.
+The view from the top is worth the effort!
+Following the walk, take the zodiacs for a ride around colossal Pinnacle Rock, followed by time for beach relaxation and snorkeling, or you can also ride in the glass-bottom boat for great views of the underwater world.